RG9-1485

 When the pad is working correctly paper is pushed towards it by the roller and possibly more than one sheet moves at the same time.
 If there is more than one sheet the lower and any subsequent sheets will run fractionally onto the pad but will not then move much further because friction against the rubber of the pad resists their movement.
 Only when the paper is directly driven by the roller above is friction of the roller sufficient for the paper to move.

 When the pad is worn it no longer grips the lower sheet of paper properly.
-Either the texturing of the surface caused by chipping by the leading edge of the paper, or the development of an indentation by friction with moving paper reduces the grip of the separation pad.
+Either the texturing of the surface caused by chipping from the leading edge of the paper, or the development of an indentation by friction with moving paper reduces the grip of the separation pad.
 Lack of grip by the pad makes it likely that two or more sheets might feed at the same time.
 Too much grip caused by a ridge worn in the pad will stop paper feeding at all.
 Either way, the printer will probably detect this because sensor timings will be incorrect, giving a 13.1 error.

 Paper feed faults like this tend to be erratic.
 A fairly frequent scenario with pads is that the first couple of print jobs of the day fail, but then several succeed.
 Eventually misfeeds get really troublesome and the pads have to be replaced.